- What's the Red Planet's Real Name?

 Introduction

-The answer is Pandit Jawaharlal Nehru, who took office in 1947 after India gained independence.
-Knowing this helps children understand the early years of India’s freedom and the importance of leadership in building a nation.
-Nehru’s vision for education and children’s growth is also why his birthday is celebrated as Children’s Day in India.
+The answer is Pandit Jawaharlal Nehru.
+He took the job in 1947, right after India finally got its independence.
+Knowing this helps kids learn about India's freedom struggle and the importance of leadership in shaping a nation.
+Nehru ji was a real champion of education and kids' growth, which is why his birthday is still celebrated as Children's Day in India.

-How Many Players Are There in a Cricket Team?
+How Many Players Get to Take the Field in a Cricket Match?

 Who Invented the Light Bulb?